 Other threats to press freedom include proposals for an online harms regime, unless news publishers’ websites and content are exempted, Law Commission proposals for tougher criminal laws against government leaks, efforts to water down Freedom of Information legislation which the NMA has successfully campaigned against, new court reporting restrictions, and the use of state surveillance powers to uncover journalists’ sources.

 Journalists in the UK are already subject to a wide range of legal restrictions.
 These include libel laws, official secrets and anti-terrorism legislation, the law of contempt and other legal restrictions on court reporting, the law of confidence and development of privacy and data protection actions, intellectual property laws, legislation regulating public order, trespass, harassment, anti-discrimination and obscenity.

 There is some special provision for journalism and other literary and artistic activities, chiefly intended as protection against prior restraint, in the data protection and human rights legislation.
 There are some additional judicial safeguards requiring court orders or judicial consent before the police can gain access to journalistic material or state agencies can instigate surveillance in certain circumstances but, in practice, the law provides limited protection to journalistic material and sources.

 The NMA campaigns to safeguard press freedom, and to promote freedom of expression, open government and open justice.
 It resists any special controls on the press.
 It continues to make the case for independent self-regulation of the press versus any form of state-backed regulation.
 The industry remains wholly opposed to the Royal Charter and the legislation underpinning it.

 The Government is committed to the repeal of Section 40 at the first appropriate opportunity.
-The Draft Media Bill provides the ideal chance to finally get rid of this injurious threat to press freedom, whilst delivering on the Government’s manifesto pledge.
+The Media Bill, introduced into Parliament in the King’s Speech in November 2023, provides the ideal chance to finally get rid of this injurious threat to press freedom, whilst delivering on the Government’s manifesto pledge.